Professor

 Bio

-Kris Hauser is a Professor in the Department of Computer Science at the University of Illinois at Urbana-Champaign, and holds Affiliate appointments in the Department of Electrical and Computer Engineering and the Department of Mechanical Science and Engineering.
+Kris Hauser is a Professor in the Department of Computer Science at the University of Illinois at Urbana-Champaign, and Affiliate of the Department of Electrical and Computer Engineering and the Department of Mechanical Science and Engineering.
 He received his PhD in Computer Science from Stanford University in 2008, bachelor's degrees in Computer Science and Mathematics from UC Berkeley in 2003, and worked as a postdoctoral fellow at UC Berkeley.
 He then joined the faculty at Indiana University from 2009-2014, where he started the Intelligent Motion Lab, and then joined the faculty of Duke University from 2014-2019.
+He also has consulted for Google's autonomous driving company, Waymo, from 2019-2023.
 Prof. Hauser is a recipient of a Stanford Graduate Fellowship, Siebel Scholar Fellowship, Best Paper Award at IEEE International Conference on Humanoid Robots 2015, the NSF CAREER award, and three Amazon Research Awards.
-He also works as a consultant for Google's autonomous driving company, Waymo.

 Research